Overview of security in Office 2013

 As shown in the following diagram, as the IT pro admin, you are in charge.
-If yours is a smaller business, identity services in Windows Azure to establish, manage, and authenticate your users.
-User accounts are cloud-managed by using a web portal and Windows Azure Active Directory in the Microsoft cloud.
+If yours is a smaller business, you can use identity services in Microsoft Azure to establish, manage, and authenticate your users.
+User accounts are cloud-managed by using a web portal and Azure Active Directory in the Microsoft cloud.
 No servers are required.
 Microsoft manages all that for you.
 When identity and authentication are handled completely in the cloud without affinity to any on-premises Active Directory store, IT admins can still provision or deprovision IDs and user access to services through the portal or PowerShell cmdlets.

 In step 1, IT pros connect to the web access Office 365 admin center in the Microsoft cloud.
 They request new or manage existing organization IDs.

-In step 2, these requests are passed on to your Windows Azure Active Directory.
+In step 2, these requests are passed on to your Azure AD.